 Through this process, the boundaries between abstraction and figuration become porous, dissolving distinctions between painting, printmaking, installation, and performance.
 Meanwhile, the flower's natural oxidation introduces a temporal dimension to the work, underscoring the impossibility of fixing anything in a permanent state.

-Her solo exhibitions include: Como terminar uma tese: o tempo da cor, GDA (São Paulo, 2024); Quando a cor chega no azul, CCSP (São Paulo, 2021); and Entre o azul e o que não me deixo/deixam esquecer, Temporada de Projetos Paço das Artes, MIS-SP (São Paulo, 2019).
-Selected group shows include: Fartura, Luisa Strina (São Paulo, 2025); What is not inherited (in collaboration with Dan Lie), Kunstverein Braunschweig (Braunschweig, Germany, 2023); Dos Brasis: arte e pensamento negro, Sesc Belenzinho (São Paulo, 2023); Projeto Vitrine (in collaboration with Sonia Gomes), Pivô (São Paulo, 2022); 3rd Frestas – Trienal de Artes (Sorocaba, 2021); Enciclopédia Negra, Pinacoteca de São Paulo (2021); and the 12th Bienal do Mercosul (Porto Alegre, 2020).
-Her works are part of the collections of the Pinacoteca do Estado de São Paulo, the Museu da Língua Portuguesa, and the Centro Cultural São Paulo.
+Her solo exhibitions include Temporã, Pinacoteca de São Paulo (São Paulo, 2025); Sambiência, Museu das Favelas (São Paulo, 2024); Como terminar uma tese: o tempo da cor, GDA (São Paulo, 2024); Quando a cor chega no azul, CCSP (São Paulo, 2021); and Entre o azul e o que não me deixo/deixam esquecer, Temporada de Projetos Paço das Artes, MIS-SP (São Paulo, 2019).
+She has also carried out collaborative projects such as What Is Not Inherited, in partnership with Dan Lie, at Kunstverein Braunschweig (Braunschweig, Germany, 2023); and Projeto Vitrine, with Sonia Gomes, at Pivô (São Paulo, 2022).